arholman-ucsd/calcium-imaging-matlab-script/README.md

-# calcium-imaging-matlab-script
+# Calcium Imaging Matlab Script
-Matlab script for the analysis of calcium imaging data
+Matlab script for the analysis of calcium imaging linescan data

+# dd